lovomax/finance-dashboard/README.md

 # Crypto-Dashboard

-This is a simple dashboard made with Angular 16 and Chart.js
+This is a simple dashboard made with Angular 16 and Chart.js.
+The project's structured is based in atomic design, and BEM it is also used as a CSS nomenclature

 https://github.com/lovomax/finance-dashboard/assets/81450733/f1fdbb6c-f8a0-4ae3-8c12-957710051292